-In no case will costs incurred prior to July 1, 2019, be considered for inclusion in the proposed project budget for FY 2020 funding; similarly, no costs incurred prior to July 1, 2020, will be considered for inclusion in the proposed project budget for FY 2021 funding.
+In no case will costs incurred prior to July 1, 2020, be considered for inclusion in the proposed project budget.

 Please note that the costs for preparing and applying in response to this FOA, including the development of data necessary to support the proposal, are not eligible project costs under this FOA and must not be included in the project budget.
 In addition, budget proposals must not include costs for the purchase of water or land, or to secure an easement other than a construction easement.
 These costs are not eligible project costs under this FOA.